Carlos Quirino

-Life
+Biography

 Carlos Quirino was born on January 14, 1910, in Manila to Jose Felix Arcinas Quirino and Dolores de los Santos Lozada.
 He was a nephew of Philippine president Elpidio Quirino.
 Carlos Quirino received his journalism degree in 1931 from the University of Wisconsin at Madison.
 Known for his early biography of Jose Rizal entitled "The Great Malayan" (1940), he also wrote several works on Philippine history, as well as biographies of President Manuel Quezon and the painter Damian Domingo.

 Carlos Quirino joined the Philippine Army and became second lieutenant before the outbreak of World War II.
 During the Japanese occupation, he was forced to join the Bataan Death March but escaped and joined the underground resistance.

 Carlos Quirino became director of the National Library from 1962 to 1966.
 He also became the first director of the Ayala Museum in 1970.

 In 1997, he was recognized as a National Artist of the Philippines for Historical Literature.